Key takeaways

 - Catering

 What’s impressive about the Fresh Kitchen website is its intuitive layout.
-The layout naturally guides readers to discover the Fresh Kitchen brand by introducing its history.
+The layout naturally guides readers to discover the brand by introducing its history.
 Then, you get to see its social media efforts by showcasing snippets from its Instagram and X profiles.
-Finally, you get to the end of the page where you’re led to the order forms.
+You get to the end of the page where you’re led to the order forms.

 Mendocino Farms

-Mendocino Farms’ website is a great example of highlighting values.
-It prominently displays its dedication to food safety right at the top of the homepage while not forgetting an easily found order online button.
+Mendocino Farms’ website is a strong example of highlighting values.
+It prominently displays its dedication to food safety right at the top of the homepage while not forgetting a prominent ‘Order Now’ button.

 Its restaurant website design highlights interactive elements like social media links and Mendocino account creation.
 These features enhance user interaction and engagement with the brand.